This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 The Power of Ritual

-Let’s talk about what makes Tharp’s morning ritual so important and how we can use it to master our own habits.
+Let’s talk about what makes Tharp’s morning routine so important and how we can use it to master our own habits.

 The Surprising Thing About Motivation